mozilla/telemetry-airflow/README.md

 are often not mirrored locally for logistical reasons.
 Providing a dummy variable is the preferred way to keep the local development environment up to date.

-In `dags/run`, please update the `init_connections` and `init_variables` with appropriate strings to prevent broken workflows.
-To test this, restart the orchestrated containers and check for error messages within the main administration UI at `localhost:8000`.
+In `bin/run`, please update the `init_connections` and `init_variables` with appropriate strings to prevent broken workflows.
+To test this, run `bin/test-parse` to check for errors.
+You may manually test this by restarting the orchestrated containers and checking for error messages within the main administration UI at `localhost:8000`.

 ### Testing main_summary